AvanindraC/BrainF-ckCalc/README.md

 # BrainF-ckCalc
-Calculator made in BrainF*ck.
-WIP
+Calculator made in BrainF-ck.
+Currently only addition supported